 Aurora Bibb, DVM

-Aurora has been in search and rescue since 2010 and is currently working as a certified search and rescue handler with her dog, Kodiak.
-Aurora has been a member of the California Rescue Dog Association since 2010, and a member of the Santa Clara County Sheriff’s Search and Rescue Team since 2012.
-She is a associate with Specialized Search Team (CSST), a resource to the Santa Clara County Sheriff’s Office since 2018.
-She has experience with searches as an area dog handler and as a ground team member.
+Aurora has been in search and rescue since 2010 and is currently working as a search and recovery handler with her certified cadaver dog Roo.
+Aurora has been a member of the California Rescue Dog Association since 2010 working an area dog, Kodiak who is retired now and a member of the Santa Clara County Sheriff’s Search and Rescue Team since 2012.
+She is an associate with Specialized Search Team (CSST), a resource to the Santa Clara County Sheriff’s Office, since 2018.
+She has experience with searches as an area dog handler, cadaver dog handler and as a ground team member.
 In addition, Aurora is an associate with the Institute for Canine Forensics and is certified with her dog Roo in historic human remains detection.